 For big companies and small companies alike, nothing spurs productive innovation better than having your competitor in close proximity.

-STFC understands that clusters are constantly changing as they respond to the shifting of the marketplace.
+The Science and Technology Facilities Council (STFC) understands that clusters are constantly changing as they respond to the shifting marketplace.
 Our clusters are born out of a deep knowledge of the UK economy and what is driving productivity and growth, and we align our own strategy with these.
 Through conducting regular surveys and working closely with each business on our campuses, we focus on nurturing and growing clusters where we recognise the emergence of a collaborative environment.